Civil rights movement: Voting Rights Act of 1965

 Several whites who had opposed the Voting Rights Act paid a quick price.
-In 1966 Sheriff Jim Clark of Selma, Alabama, infamous for using cattle prods against civil rights marchers, was up for reelection.
+In 1966, Sheriff Jim Clark of Selma, Alabama, infamous for using cattle prods against civil rights marchers, was up for reelection.
 Although he took off the notorious "Never" pin on his uniform, he was defeated.
-At the election, Clark lost as blacks voted to get him out of office.
+At the election, Clark lost as Black people voted to get him out of office.

-Blacks' regaining the power to vote changed the political landscape of the South.
+Black people regaining the power to vote changed the political landscape of the South.
 When Congress passed the Voting Rights Act, only about 100 African Americans held elective office, all in northern states.
 By 1989, there were more than 7,200 African Americans in office, including more than 4,800 in the South.
-Nearly every county where populations were majority black in Alabama had a black sheriff.
-Southern blacks held top positions in city, county, and state governments.
+Nearly every county in Alabama where the population was majority black had a black sheriff.
+Southern Black people held top positions in city, county, and state governments.

 Atlanta elected a black mayor in 1982, Andrew Young, as did Jackson, Mississippi in 1997, with Harvey Johnson Jr., and New Orleans in 1978, with Ernest Morial.
-Black politicians on the national level included Barbara Jordan, elected as a Representative from Texas in Congress in 1973, and President Jimmy Carter appointed Andrew Young as United States Ambassador to the United Nations.
+National-level Black politicians included Barbara Jordan, elected as a Representative from Texas in 1973, and President Jimmy Carter appointed Andrew Young as United States Ambassador to the United Nations.
 Julian Bond was elected to the Georgia State Legislature in 1965, although political reaction to his public opposition to the U.S. involvement in the Vietnam War prevented him from taking his seat until 1967.
-John Lewis was first elected in 1986 to represent Georgia's 5th congressional district in the United States House of Representatives, where he served from 1987 until his death in 2020.
+John Lewis was first elected in 1986 to represent Georgia's 5th congressional district in the United States House of Representatives, where he served from 1987 until he died in 2020.
 There were only two Black members of Congress from the states of the former Confederacy elected in 1980, and four elected in 1990, but this rose to 16 in 2000.